 Play is often associated with the fun parts of life, but it’s also a wonderful way to meet a child’s cognitive, emotional, and physical needs.
+From playing with dolls prams to exploring the great outdoors, there’s lots of ways a child will expand their development.

-We’re looking at all the parts that make play important in child development, children’s individual needs, and what you can do to help your little one.
+In this guide, we’re looking at all the parts that make play important in child development, children’s individual needs, and what you can do to help your little one.

 Let’s get our thinking caps on and get to work.